|

 Provides a sense of community for our neighborhood.
 Addresses neighborhood

-for your concerns.
+voice for your concerns.
 Facilitates communication between neighbors.
-Coordinates

-frequent events that promote the neighborhood’s vitality and well being.
+Coordinates frequent events that promote the neighborhood’s vitality

 What